Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Introduction

-In fact, for the special case of Jacquet conjecture in \cite{jacquet2001factorization}, Jacquet used the global analogue of the same conjecture and relative trace formula as two main techniques to finish the proof.
+In fact, for the special case of the Jacquet conjecture in \cite{jacquet2001factorization}, Jacquet used the global analogue of the same conjecture and the relative trace formula to finish the proof.
 To say it simple, he first proved the global analogue of the conjecture.
 Then he used the relative trace formula to write a non-zero unitary period integral as the product of its local components at each place of $\mathcal{K}_{0}$, where each local component characterizes the distinction of the local component of $\Pi$ with respect to the corresponding unitary group over local fields.
-When $\pi$ is $\sigma$-invariant, he chose $\Pi$ as a $\sigma$-invariant cuspidal automorphic representation of $\mathrm{GL}_{n}(\mathbb{A}_{\mathcal{K}})$ and $v_{0}$ as a non-archimedean place of $\mathcal{K}_{0}$ such that $(G^{\tau},\pi)=(\mathrm{GL}_{n}(\mathcal{K}_{v_{0}})^{\tau},\Pi_{v_{0}})$.
-Then the product decomposition leads to the proof of the "if" part of the conjecture.
-The "only if" part of the conjecture, which will be discussed in section 4, requires the application of globalization theorem.
-His method was generalized by Feigon-Lapid-Offen in \cite{feigon2012representations} to general $n$ and more general family of representations.
-They showed that Jacquet conjecture works for generic representations of $G$.
-Moreover for the same family of representations, they were able to give a lower bound for the dimension of $\mathrm{Hom}_{G^{\tau}}(\pi,1)$ and they further conjectured that the inequality they gave is actually an equality.
-Finally, Beuzart-Plessis has recently announced that he had verified the equality conjectured above which is unpublished right now.
+When $\pi$ is $\sigma$-invariant, he chose $\Pi$ to be a $\sigma$-invariant cuspidal automorphic representation of $\mathrm{GL}_{n}(\mathbb{A}_{\mathcal{K}})$ and $v_{0}$ to be a non-archimedean place of $\mathcal{K}_{0}$ such that $(G^{\tau},\pi)=(\mathrm{GL}_{n}(\mathcal{K}_{v_{0}})^{\tau},\Pi_{v_{0}})$.
+Then the product decomposition leads to the proof of the ``if" part of the conjecture.
+The ``only if" part of the conjecture, which will be discussed in section 4, requires the application of a globalization theorem.
+His method was generalized by Feigon-Lapid-Offen in \cite{feigon2012representations} to general $n$ and more general families of representations.
+They showed that the Jacquet conjecture works for generic representations of $G$.
+Moreover they were able to give a lower bound for the dimension of $\mathrm{Hom}_{G^{\tau}}(\pi,1)$ and they further conjectured that the inequality they gave is actually an equality.
+Finally, Beuzart-Plessis has recently verified the equality conjectured above \cite{beuzart2020multiplicities}.
 Thus for generic representations of $G$, the Jacquet conjecture was settled.